psychemedia/middle-english-romances/sir-amadace.md

 Who should stable his steed?
 For knight, squire, yeoman, or knave he had none.
 Sir Amadas himself would have taken the horse, and led the guest into the hall; but nay, he would not.

-"To tell the truth," said he, " I will not eat or drink or rest, by the God that bought me dear!
+"To tell the truth," said he, "I will not eat or drink or rest, by the God that bought me dear!
 But if indeed I have saved thee, deal what thou hast a-two, and give me my part, and I will away."

-"For the love of God," quoth Sir Amadas, " let such words be!
+"For the love of God," quoth Sir Amadas, "let such words be!
 They grieve my heart sorely!
 Not even in a fortnight can we divide and dispose our rich lands, for they lie wide apart.
-But let us dwell together here like brethren, as though all were thine own; and we will not share otherwise, but all shall be at thy disposal — God forbid else! "
+But let us dwell together here like brethren, as though all were thine own; and we will not share otherwise, but all shall be at thy disposal — God forbid else!"

-He said: " Brook well thy broad lands, thy towered cactles, and thy towns; of them keep I none.
+He said: "Brook well thy broad lands, thy towered cactles, and thy towns; of them keep I none.
 Hold also thy woods and clear waters, thy wild deer, thy friths and forests, thy rings with precious stones, thy silver and red gold — they stand me in no stead, I swear by St. John!
-But by my faith, without more ado, half thy wife and half thy child shall be mine! "
+But by my faith, without more ado, half thy wife and half thy child shall be mine!"

-"Alas! " cried Sir Amadas, " that ever I won this woman or any worldly goods!
-For His sake that died on the Tree, do with me whatsoever thou wilt, take all that I have, but spare her life! "
+"Alas!" cried Sir Amadas, "that ever I won this woman or any worldly goods!
+For His sake that died on the Tree, do with me whatsoever thou wilt, take all that I have, but spare her life!"

-The knight well understood, but swore: " By God that bought me dear, of all thy other worldly goods I will take nothing; but think on the covenant thou didst make with me in the woods, when thou wert in need, how fairly thou didst promise me then."
+The knight well understood, but swore: "By God that bought me dear, of all thy other worldly goods I will take nothing; but think on the covenant thou didst make with me in the woods, when thou wert in need, how fairly thou didst promise me then."

-"I know it was so," said Sir Amadas, " but methinks it were great sin to slay my lady! "
+"I know it was so," said Sir Amadas, "but methinks it were great sin to slay my lady!"

-Now she understood the word that passed between them, and grieved never the more, but came at once and said: " For His love that died on the Tree, see that you hold what ye promised him, by God and St. Drightine! " `[The O. E, word for lord, used generally for Christ.
-The passage reads as if the minstrel did not know the name and took it to be that of some special saint.]` And she spake further: " The covenant was good and true; and if God will that it be so, take and part us both in twain.
+Now she understood the word that passed between them, and grieved never the more, but came at once and said: "For His love that died on the Tree, see that you hold what ye promised him, by God and St. Drightine!" `[The O. E, word for lord, used generally for Christ.
+The passage reads as if the minstrel did not know the name and took it to be that of some special saint.]` And she spake further: "The covenant was good and true; and if God will that it be so, take and part us both in twain.
 Ye won me, and I am yours.
-God forbid that ye took wife only that I should make you to be false and lose your good name in the land! "
+God forbid that ye took wife only that I should make you to be false and lose your good name in the land!"

-Still she stood, that dear lady, nor changed colour nor wept; but bade only: " Fetch me hither my young son and lay him on my heart."
+Still she stood, that dear lady, nor changed colour nor wept; but bade only: "Fetch me hither my young son and lay him on my heart."

-"Now," quoth the White Knight to his fellow, " which lovest thou the more? "
+"Now," quoth the White Knight to his fellow, "which lovest thou the more?"

-"My dear wife! " he answered.
+"My dear wife!" he answered.

 "If thou lovest her the more, thyself shall cut in twain her white sides."